 Children must complete the activity set by their class teacher every week and are challenged to complete the booklet by the end of the year.
 To complete the booklet they will need to undertake 2/3 activities a week.

 Children should have already practised the skills and activities in class before they are asked to try this at home.

 The activities should be varied to ensure that children are challenged appropriately.
 For example if they are counting on in steps of 25 our children should attempt this from a different starting point.
 They should also be noticing the pattern.
 Finally we get them to develop a rule for this.
 The number line below shows how we would do this:

 Online Learning Links

-Below are hyperlinks to a range of mathematical games that will help your child to become more fluent and confident in key mathematical skills.
+Below are hyperlinks to mathematical games that are used regularly by the children in school to become more fluent and confident in key mathematical skills.

-Children from Y2-Y6 will be provided with a username and password for TimesTables RockStars and can practise their times tables.
+Children from Y2-Y6 will have been provided with a username and password for Mangahigh, Numbergym and TTRockstars to access the apps from home.
 The other websites can be accessed without a username or password.